-\textbf{Correlation in FSS:} Pixel-level correlation between query features and support features can extract segmentation cues and generate prior masks.
+\textbf{Correlation in OSS:} Pixel-level correlation between query features and support features can extract segmentation cues and generate prior masks.
 Prior Mask Guidance (PMG) is a method first proposed by \citet{tian2020prior}, using pixel-level correlation to generate a prior mask.
-PMG has been widely adopted in subsequent FSS methods~\cite{HSNet,VAT,hmmasking,msi,rethinking,vrpsam,piclip,dscm,ASNet}, leaving correlation as a powerful and important tool in few-shot segmentation tasks.
+PMG has been widely adopted in subsequent OSS methods~\cite{HSNet,VAT,hmmasking,msi,rethinking,vrpsam,piclip,dscm,ASNet}, leaving correlation as a powerful and important tool in few-shot segmentation tasks.
 HSNet~\cite{HSNet} introduced a method called hypercorrelation, which leverages a rich set of features from the intermediate layers.
 These complex correlation maps are then processed using a 4D convolutional model.
 Subsequently, VAT~\cite{VAT} further utilizes these correlation maps through a 4D convolutional transformer.
-HM~\cite{hmmasking} and MSI~\cite{msi} also leveraged hypercorrelation approach in FSS tasks.
-Recently, ~\citet{rethinking} proposed adaptive buoys correlation to mitigate false matches by using reference features (buoys) and buoys-level correlation for FSS.
-Apart from these methods, correlation maps serve as initial prior information in training networks in many FSS approaches~\cite{vrpsam,piclip}.
+HM~\cite{hmmasking} and MSI~\cite{msi} also leveraged hypercorrelation approach in OSS tasks.
+Recently, ~\citet{rethinking} proposed adaptive buoys correlation to mitigate false matches by using reference features (buoys) and buoys-level correlation for OSS.
+Apart from these methods, correlation maps serve as initial prior information in training networks in many OSS approaches~\cite{vrpsam,piclip}.

 However, we observe that the previous models only used the same-layer correlation between query and support features.
 This practice could be suboptimal for Vision transformer architecture as it could lose the prior knowledge existing in cross-layer correlation, especially challenging scenarios~(Fig.~\ref{fig:4cases}).
-To address this issue, we propose Fully Connected Correlation (FCC) to obtain a comprehensive and informative prior mask to improve FSS performance.
+To address this issue, we propose Fully Connected Correlation (FCC) to obtain a comprehensive and informative prior mask to improve OSS performance.